PWRFLcreative/Lightwork/README.md

 ![Lightwork GIF](https://media.giphy.com/media/xUNd9SDWXJ85FUaUbC/giphy.gif)

-Lightwork helps simplify the process of mapping complex arrangements of LEDs, removing the limitations of straight lines and grids from your creations.
+Lightwork simplifies the process of mapping complex arrangements of LEDs, removing the limitations of straight lines and grids from your light based creations.

-To use it, you’ll want to set up your driver hardware and LEDs first.

 Requirements